cristianghsandu/hass-esp32-ac/README.md

 - A 12x12mm push button
 - An IR LED
 - A DHT22 humidity and temperature sensor
+- A 4.7k pull up resistor for the DHT22 sensor
+- Optional: a 2 pin screw terminal for powering the board externally

 ### The Code ###